dimitri-nicolo/calico/maintenance/mcm/configure.md

 To access resources belonging to a managed cluster from the {{site.prodname}} Manager UI, the service or user account used to log in must have appropriate permissions defined in the managed cluster.

-Let's define admin-level permissions for the service account (`mcm-user`) we created to log into the Manager UI.
+Let's define admin-level permissions for the service account (`mcm-user`) we created to log in to the Manager UI.
 Run the following command against your managed cluster.

 ```bash
 kubectl create clusterrolebinding mcm-user-admin --serviceaccount=default:mcm-user --clusterrole=tigera-network-admin